Arts and Design Courses

 OFFERED: January Session: B

-This course is an introduction to accessory design.
+3 semester credits.
+This course is dedicated to accessory design.
 Students will be exposed to a variety of design materials.
-Emphasis will be placed on 3-dimensional sketching and on creative detail design for footwear, handbags (including embellished evening bags), small leather goods, gloves, and belts.
-The course includes a historical overview of personal accessories from ancient Egypt to the present.
+Emphasis will be placed on three-dimensional sketching and on creative detail design for footwear, handbags, small leather goods, gloves, and belts.
+The course includes an historical overview of personal accessories from ancient Egypt to the present, allowing the evaluation of different materials and styles.
+During this course students will also receive basic guidelines on hand sewing techniques, on the use of patterns for simple leather accessories, and an overview of materials.
 This class includes experiential learning with CEMI.

 CREDITS: 3 US credits / 45 contact hours